LaxarJS/shop-demo/bower_components/laxar-developer-tools-widget/content/includes/widgets/host-connector-widget/README.md

 *R4.1* The widget MUST poll the host application for page inspection information and publish this information as a resource using didReplace.

+### 5. Publish Flag about the State of the Application

+*R5.1* The Widget MUST publish the state if a LaxarJS Application is available.

 ## Integration